Gold IRA Scams: How Gold Investors Can Avoid Getting Burned

-- Proof coins must be in complete, original mint packaging, in excellent condition.
+- Proof coins must be in complete, original mint packaging, and in excellent condition.
 They must also include a certificate of authenticity.

-- Small bullion bars (other than 400-ounce gold, 100-ounce gold, 1000-ounce silver; 50-ounce platinum and 100-ounce palladium bars) must be manufactured to exact weight specifications.
+- Small bullion bars (other than 400-ounce gold, 100-ounce gold, 1000-ounce silver, 50-ounce platinum, and 100-ounce palladium bars) must be manufactured to exact weight specifications.

 - Non-proof (bullion) coins must be free from damage and in brilliant uncirculated condition.